HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 How to create a vignette and accessorize a side table with home decor.
 Kylie M Interiors edesign, online paint color consultant

-• The secondary piece is the stack of books with candle (yes, they can act as ONE!)
+• The secondary piece is the stack of books with the candle holder on top (yes, they can act as ONE!)

 White kitchen cabinets with white bevelled subway tile backsplash, navy blue le creuset accents.
 Kylie M Interiors Edesign, online paint color consulting and blogger

-• Do the colours all belong to the same colour family/palette?
+• Do the colors all belong to the same colour family/palette?

 • Do any of the textures enhance or overwhelm the display?